 Seoul Arts Center*

-German cellist Daniel Muller-Schott will hold his first recital in Korea with a concert program including Bach Suite No. 2 in D minor, Britten’s Suite No. 3, and Bach Suite No. 3 in C major.
-Muller-Schott was born in 1976 in Munich and has earned much acclaim at a young age.
+German cellist Daniel Muller-Schott holds his first recital with a concert program including Bach Suite No. 2 in D minor, Britten ‘s Suite No. 3, and Bach Suite No. 3 in C major.
+Muller-Schott was born in 1976, in Munich.
 Tickets cost 70,000 to 90,000 won.
 For more information, call (02) 599-5743 or visit www.daniel-mueller-schott.com.